gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 description: Making type-safe Gatsby plugins in a JavaScript world
 phase: live
 ---
-In aiming to convert my own Gatsby plugin to TypeScript, I struggled looking for Gatsby plugins that had TypeScript support (mostly checking the sourcecode) to serve as reference.
+In aiming to convert my own Gatsby plugin to use Typescript, I struggled looking for "the right way" to incorporate it - I was mostly checking the sourcecode of official and popular plugin repos.

 For those of you with similar toils, look no further.
-We'll walk through step-by-step on creating a simple Gatsby project, creating our own local plugin for Gatsby, and then converting that plugin to use Typescript.
+We'll walk through step-by-step in creating a simple Gatsby project, creating our own local plugin for Gatsby, and then converting that plugin to use Typescript.

 We're in neither [East nor West Egg](https://en.wikipedia.org/wiki/The_Great_Gatsby) here.
 I'm talking about [Gatsby](https://www.gatsbyjs.org/) - a framework for statically built websites.

 What does it mean for a website to be *static*?
-A static sites renders `page1.html, page2.html, page3.html` **separately** versus something like `myHipsterTrendingSPA.html` that injects a javascript application on **one single page**.
+A static sites serves up `page1.html, page2.html, page3.html` **separately** versus something like `myHipsterTrendingSPA.html` that injects a Javascript application on **one single page**.
 I like to associate a static website with semantic HTML.
-As in `<a href="/page2.html">Go to page</a>` will, in fact, direct you to that file's location on your server.
+As in `<a href="/page2.html">Go to page 2</a>` will, in fact, direct you to that file's location on your server.

-Ok, before you go Tweeting out to the world that all Gatsby is is a web server, there are some niceties that come with using it.
-Gatsby let's you write JavaScript, specifically [React](https://reactjs.org/), to create your static pages.
+Gatsby lets you write Javascript, specifically [React](https://reactjs.org/), to create your static pages.
 Additionally, you get a rich plugin ecosystem, the capacity to use your fancy bundlers and loaders (like [webpack](https://webpack.js.org/)), and excellent documentation.
-It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases and other servers or file parsing (we won't encounter this in our project).
-Simply, it allows you to focus on solving your problems at hand, whether it's a CMS or a blog.
+It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases and other servers or file parsing (we won't dabble into this in our project).
+Simply, it allows you to focus on solving the problems at hand, whether it's a CMS or a blog.

-I mentioned we'll be using Typescript in our Gatsby project.
-What's that all about?
+Now let's talk about using Typescript in our Gatsby project.
+What's the big deal?

-If you've used JavaScript in any realm, you've seen this one way or another:
+If you've used Javascript in any realm, you've seen this one way or another:

 > Uncaught TypeError: Cannot read property 'welcomeToJavascript' of undefined

-What if we could prevent our eyes from seeing such obscenities?
+What if we could prevent our eyes from seeing such horrors?

-**Typescript can be our hero.**
+**Typescript to the rescue.**

-[Typescript](https://www.typescriptlang.org/) is a superset of JavaScript that lets us write our code in a type-safe way.
+[Typescript](https://www.typescriptlang.org/) is a superset of Javascript that lets us write our code in a type-safe way.

  Type-safety let's us know ahead of time if our code is correct or not.
-It gives us hope that we will not get an error like above at runtime.
+It gives us hope that we will not get an error like the one above at runtime.
 We also get a pretty smart compiler that will (in most cases) not even build our code if it sees us trying to access `null` or trying to reassign `"burrito"` to `42`.
 It's a tool that will help us catch and prevent bugs earlier and also provides nice documentation through the **interfaces** we write in our code.

 ## Let's Build